ccccccmd/Hangfire.Dashboard.PasswordAuthorization/README.md

 ## Usage

-To enable password protection, you need to add the following code to the `ConfigureServices` method in your `Startup.cs` file:
+To enable password protection, you need to add the following code in your `Program.cs` file:

 ```csharp
 var builder = WebApplication.CreateBuilder(args);